metamn/react-mui/README.md

 - It's the first _slide_ describing the product / service with a headline, a short description and an image.
 And usually offers a call to action button.
 - So it's ... a Card component

+## Features

+- It's a list of components ... so Grid has to be used
+- Components resemble the features of a Card ... so they are Card components

 ## Responsiveness

 ### Inside `makeStyles`